2018 Edition: Running Periodic Website Operation Scripts for Free

 Rubocop

-I don't have any particular insights, but I hope this will be of some reference.
+There's not much insight, but I hope this can be of some reference.